Business Immigration

 2. Change of Employer (Relocating) Within the EU

 The EU Blue Card enables intra-EU mobility after 12 months of continuous employment in Germany.
-Employee can move to another EU country under the Blue Card system but must notify local immigration services within one month of arrival.
+Employees can move to another EU country under the Blue Card system but must notify local immigration services within one month of arrival.

 3. Unemployment Provisions